paulalex/wsl_bootstrap/README.md

 # wsl_bootstrap
 Bootstrap ubuntu 18.04 under WSL for development, the scripts should be ran as your normal user and ***not as root!***

+It is also recommended that you set up your user for passwordless sudo using the `visudo` tool so that you do not need to enter your password to run sudo when the installation script is executing.

 ## Initial installation

 #### Clone Repository